MetinSeylan/Nestjs-OpenTelemetry/README.md

 });
 ```
 #### 🧐 Logging with TraceId
-After module setup you can use LoggerService, its provide trace id with every logging like this
+After module setup you can use LoggerService, it provides trace id with every logging like this
 ``` typescript
 import { LoggerService } from '@metinseylan/nestjs-opentelemetry';